ccbogel/QualCoder/README.md

 Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py

+CURRENT WINDOWS ISSUE: working with audio/video requires a missing dll module.
+So I have also added a qualcoder_non_av folder which will run qualcoder for text and images.
+You wont be able to code or view audio or video.

 ### MacOS

 Install [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/).